 1. More Invasive Procedure

 Your dentist will need to grind down the enamel on your teeth before applying traditional veneers.
 This ensures that your veneers won’t protrude farther than your natural teeth, but it’s an irreversible process.
-Due to the invasive nature of this procedure, sometimes patients will need a local anesthetic.
-All of these specialized processes add to the overall expense of your procedure.
+Because of the procedure’s invasiveness, sometimes patients will need a local anesthetic.
+These specialized processes add to the overall expense of your procedure.

 2. You May Need Orthodontia First